matteofigliuzzi/ECSCostEffectiveness/README.md

 Visit [0.0.0.0:8080](http://0.0.0.0:8080/) to access dashboard

-Custom analysis can be uploaded uploading excel files with custom disease list and custom strategies.
-The excel files should be organized as example files in data/ folder.
+The dashboards allows to perform deterministic and probabilistic cost-effectiveness analysis with custom parameters, custom disease list and custom screening stategies.
+Disease list and custom strategies can be uploaded as excel files, which should be formatted as the examplary files in data/ folder of the github repository.

 ![plot](./resources/CEAC.png)